CardijnLevi/TutorAbsenceEmailGenerator/README.md

 - MODIFIED FEATURE: Incorporate support for multiple ensembles being selected.
 - ADDED FEATURE: Add Icon
 - ADDED FEATURE: Disable help button while help dialog is active
+- ADDED FEATURE: Message box to advise that the program is running.
+(Fixed in version 0.1.1)
+- ADDED FEATURE: Ability to select the CSV File being read from.